-orgasm during intercourse and simultaneous orgasm for the couple.
+That's because it provides both female orgasm during intercourse and simultaneous orgasm for the couple.

-Video - Coital Alignment
+Video Of The Coital Alignment Technique

 Medicalizing Female Sexual Issues